wp-plugins/global-admin-bar-hide-or-remove/readme.txt

 * Dynamic Row Meta and Action Links Activation Support.
 * Class and Functions Constructor Coding Isolation.
 * Plugin Memory Consumption (less of 1KB or no more)
-* Support php 4 and 5.
+* Support PHP 4 and 5.
 * Support MySQL 4 and 5.
-* Work with Shared and VPS Hosting.
+* Work with Shared, VPS, Dedicated and Cloud Hosting.
 * Work under [GPLv2](http://www.gnu.org/licenses/gpl-2.0.html) or later License.
 * Implement [GNU style](http://www.gnu.org/prep/standards/standards.html) coding standard indentation.
 * Meet detailed [Plugin Guidelines](http://wordpress.org/plugins/about/guidelines/) quality requirements.
 `
-Nothing is written into hosting space disk wp_option table auto cleaned when deactivate or deleted No need any other actions except activate or deactivate No need delete anything from hosting when deactivate
+wp_option table auto cleaned when deactivate or deleted No need any other actions except activate or deactivate No need delete anything from hosting when deactivate